seanbanford/bookmark_manager/README.md

 ## Creating the Database from scratch -
 Accessing database - Running the SQL Query

+Bookmark_manager database

 1 - Connect to psql
 2 - Create the database using the psql command CREATE DATABASE bookmark_manager;
 3 - Connect to the database using the pqsl command \c bookmark_manager;
+4 - Run the query we have saved in the file 01_create_bookmarks_table.sql

+bookmark_manager_test database

+1 - Connect to psql
+2 - Create the database using the psql command CREATE DATABASE bookmark_manager_test;
+3 - Connect to the database using the pqsl command \c bookmark_manager_test;
 4 - Run the query we have saved in the file 01_create_bookmarks_table.sql